 Ways to Lower Car Insurance Costs

-The average annual cost of an auto insurance policy is $800, according to the Insurance Information Institute — but there are ways to lower your premium.
-Check with your insurance agent to see if the company offers special discounts, such as a break for being in the military or for being a good driver.
+Estimated annual car insurance premiums range from $926 to $2,551, according market data and research portal Statista.
+Although you might not live in a state with cheap insurance premiums, you can check with your insurance agent to see if the company offers special discounts, such as a break for being in the military or for being a good driver.

 A few other ways you can lower your car insurance costs include:

 - Qualify for a discount.
-You might qualify for a discount if you’re getting insurance coverage for a newer vehicle or being added to a policy with multiple vehicles.
-If you’re still living with your parents, you might be able to get a discount on car insurance if they add you to a family plan.
+You might qualify for a discount if you're getting insurance coverage for a newer vehicle or being added to a policy with multiple vehicles.
+Other reasons you might qualify include being a good student, being claim-free for a certain number of years or belonging to an auto club like AAA.

 - Earn a loyalty discount.
 Some companies, such as USAA, offer a discount for being a loyal customer.
-Even though you’re buying car insurance for the first time, consider choosing a company you can stay with so you can lower your car insurance costs over time.
+Even though you're first-time car insurance buyer, consider choosing a company you can stay with so you can lower your car insurance costs over time.

-Getting car insurance is a top priority when you get behind the wheel of your new car, and you’ll need to shop around to find the best plan.
-You do have some options to reduce your car insurance premium, and you’ll qualify for better rates if you maintain a great driving record.
-Take some time to explore different plans and ask your agent questions so you can make the most informed decision.
+Getting car insurance is a top priority when you get behind the wheel of your new car, and you'll need to shop around to find the best plan.
+You do have some options to reduce your car insurance premium, and you'll qualify for better rates if you maintain a great driving record.
+Take some time to compare car insurance plans and ask your agent questions so you can make the most informed decision.